RuneSchool/RuneSchool.github.io/_posts/2026-4-26-etymology.md

 - The Latin version encodes more information than the Runic version.
 For that reason, the Latin forms are helpful for learning and finding connections across pronunciations.
 It's also just closer to what we are used to today.
 But the Runic being more succinct, it boils words down to their essential forms.
 Not "ᛋᛚᛖᛖᛈ" but "ᛋᛚᛖᛈ".
 Not "ᛋᚾᚩᚪᚹ" but "ᛋᚾᚪᚹ".
 These Runic forms could be useful almost as symbols; recognizable at a glance by native speakers.

 - Even though the runic etymological spellings are more simple (no vowel length), it surprisingly doesn't increase the amount of words that are spelled the same.
 This is due to the lexical set organization of Old English and also the fact that there's a lot more letters that are silent today that weren't silent in the past.

+- One thing a phonemic runic system will always struggle with is that there are legitimately several possible runes for a long "ee" sound (ᛁ? ᛡ? ᛇ? ᛠ?).
+In an etymological system, you will see each of these naturally show up at fairly even intervals.
+Free = ᚠᚱᛡ, Be = ᛒᛇ, Leaf = ᛚᛠᚠ.